 Bloom Time: Mid to late summer

-Achillea filipendulina is a flowering herbaceous perennial plant, up to 4 feet (1.2 m) high.
-This species forms a tall, bushy mound of fragrant ferny foliage, with huge clusters of golden-yellow flowers appearing on tall stems.
-The leaves are linear, pinnate, lobed and serrated, hairy and rough.
-The flowering period is mid to late summer.
+Achillea filipendulina is a flowering herbaceous perennial plant that grows up to 4 feet (1.2 m) high.
+It forms a tall, bushy mound of fragrant ferny foliage with large clusters of golden-yellow flowers appearing on tall stems.
+Leaves are linear, pinnate, lobed and serrated, hairy, and rough.
+The flowering period is from mid to late summer.

 How to Grow and Care